AbhiLegend/DPC-/README.md

 6. Select **Project** > **Build** menu option to build the selected configuration.
 7. Select **Debug** > **Start Without Debugging** menu option to run the program.
+**Don't go by the name Vector add its actually Vector Multiplication**